sukryu/myLibraries/README.md

 MIT License - See LICENSE file for details

-Copyright (c) 2025 Your Name
+Copyright (c) 2025 Jinhyeok

 ## 🙏 Acknowledgments

 - Built with modern C++ best practices
 - Inspired by STL design principles
-- Developed entirely on mobile (Galaxy Z Fold7 + Termux + Neovim)
+- Developed entirely on mobile (Galaxy Z Fold + Termux + Neovim)

 ---

 **Note**: This is an educational project focused on understanding data structures from first principles.
 For production use, prefer well-tested libraries like STL.

-## 📚 Learning Resources
+## 📚 Learning Path

 If you're following along to learn:

+1. **Linear Structures**
-1. Start with DynamicArray to understand memory management
+   - Start with DynamicArray to understand memory management
-2. Move to LinkedList to learn pointer manipulation
+   - Move to LinkedList to learn pointer manipulation
-3. Study Stack/Queue to see container adapters
+   - Study Stack/Queue to see container adapters

+2. **Tree Structures**
-4. Implement Deque to combine concepts
+   - Implement BST to understand tree concepts and recursion
-5. Test thoroughly to verify correctness
+   - Add AVL to learn self-balancing and rotations
+   - Compare BST vs AVL performance with skewed data

+3. **Testing**
+   - Write tests for each operation
+   - Cover edge cases thoroughly
+   - Verify with stress tests

 **Happy coding!** 🚀